mizanur987654321/python-devops-orally-book/README.md

 ## Create a project scaffold
 Create cloud based environment/tools such as:
 ### Colab Notebook - is the same as jupiter notebook, created by Google.
-For more about [colab] https://colab.research.google.com/
+This is just an example how to use Google Colab.
+For more about [colab] (https://colab.research.google.com/)

 ### GitHub Codespaces
 ### AWS CloudShell